 This page will focus on the ongoing ForwardHealth project and serve as a landing page for DHS meetings, agendas, and resources regarding the project including FAQs.
 It will be updated as information becomes available.

-Pharmacists may start the enrollment process to become a provider in ForwardHealth.
-Pharmacists should refer to ForwardHealth Update 2024-06, “Provider Enrollment Information For Licensed Pharmacists,” for enrollment information.
+Pharmacists were authorized to begin enrolling in Wisconsin Medicaid as a provider on March 1, 2024.
+Pharmacists should refer to Update 2024-06, “Provider Enrollment Information For Licensed Pharmacists,” for enrollment information.
 As a reminder, there is an enrollment training and checklist that can be used as additional help when enrolling in ForwardHealth.

 Pharmacists should contact HMOs to learn if the HMO will require pharmacists to go through a credentialling process.